 The different species and broods of periodical cicadas all have a life cycle similar to annual cicadas, except instead of living as nymphs for 2–5 years underground, with some adults emerging every year, the broods of periodical cicadas live underground for either 13 or 17 years, and all of the same type in an area emerge to become adults the same year — in fact, the same week.

-Periodical cicadas are one of the great wonders of nature, and they make a dramatic impact on our senses.
+Periodical cicadas, like gigantic mountains, big rivers, and tremendous oceans, are great wonders of nature.
+They make a dramatic impact on our senses.
 Some people dislike the incessant din of calling males, while others are impressed by it.
+The overall chorus has been described as sounding like "cool UFO movie soundtrack sounds."

 Many human cultures have myths based on cicadas, and many people worldwide eat cicadas, too.